ap1690/tennis-table/README.md

     - [X] Fine Tuning On OPENTTDATASET

-        - [X] Preprocessing Of OpenTTDataset.
+        - [X] Preprocessing Of OpenTTDataset and Training.
 Coversion of masked with 3 classes-->Tennis Table Extracting

+                -data processing/

         - [X]